BaileyEDennis/JokeGenerator/README.md

 # Joke generator

 this project was a quick oneshot for making a simple joke generator.
 It was constructed in under two hours using javascript and sass along with webpack and deployed using netlify.
+It is a fun and silly site, feel free to check it out!

 ## Screenshot
 ![img](gifs/site.png)